onflow/sc-eng-gaming/README.md

 Alternatively, you could construct an `NFT` so that the metadata would be stored on the NFT itself, but you would lose that in-built on-chain leaderboard and will need to consider if and how you'll want to enable that functionality.
 Some solutions involve maintaining off-chain (but verifiable) stats based on indexed events or simply requiring a user to pay for the storage themselves while maintaining a Capability to the `NFT`s that allows you to query their stats on a time interval.

-### **GamePieceNFT**
+### **MonsterMaker**

-As mentioned above, there can be many implementations of an `NFT` that would make it relevant for use in a game.
-Our `GamePieceNFT` is as minimal and generic as possible so that it can be used in a number of simple games.
-Fundamentally, the `NFT` defined here serves as a receiver for attachments added to it throughout gameplay.
+As mentioned above, there can be many implementations of an NFT that would make it relevant for use in a game.
+To showcase how Cadence's native attachments bolster the composability of on-chain game logic, we decided to use an existing NFT implementation.
+Other games can implement their own [Attachments](https://github.com/onflow/cadence/blob/feature/attachments/docs/language/attachments.md) and add them to these or other NFTs.

-Games can implement their own [Attachments](https://github.com/onflow/cadence/blob/feature/attachments/docs/language/attachments.md) and add them to these NFTs.
-This makes the NFT maximally composable!
-Future Attachment features like iteration will enable the base `NFT` to provide more context about its attachments, so this feature will only get more powerful & composable.

 There was much discussion about whether an NFT's win/loss records should be stored directly on the NFT as an attachment, or on that game contract and attach a retriever for the NFT to recall its record.
 This is ultimately a design decision, with each approach having its pros/cons.
 Because we wanted an emergent on-chain leaderboard, we decided to store all records on the game contract.
 However, had we found an acceptable event indexing service or wanted to build one ourselves, we could have relied on off-chain indexers to maintain win/loss history for a leaderboard & stored the data directly on the NFT.

 The usual components of a standard `NFT` contract such as `Collection`, `Minter`, and associated interface implementations are present as well.

-#### ***Considerations***

-For this proof of concept, we did not find gating minting necessary, but anyone referring to this design should consider if doing so for things like rate-limiting, rarity, etc. Additionally, each GamePieceNFT is relatively similar in that the metadata between each is largely the same with the exception of the NFT's ID.
-This is because we believe that the game attachments added to each NFT will differentiate them, and we wanted that to shine through.
-This NFT can be thought of like a semi-fungible token that gets more fungible the more you use it!

 ### **RockPaperScissorsGame**